maldex/MySimpleSampleTomcatWar/README.md

 ## get started in eclipse
 - go to your favorite git-clone place, clone this repo
-- unzip the contents of _dist/lib/libs.zip_ (JDBC drivers and variant of Servlet-API.jar)
+- unzip the contents of _dist/lib/libs.zip_ (JDBC driver collection and a variant of Servlet-API.jar)
 - open eclipse, ensure you have the [Java Web Devel](README.eclipse.md) stuff installed.
 - Create new Project, _Web_ -> _Dynamic Web Project_
-- untick _Use default location_, specify the clone directory here.
+- untick _Use default location_ and specify the _git clone_ directory here.
 - tick _Generate web.xml deployment descriptor_
 - Select Project -> right-click properties
 - Java Build Path ->  Libraries -> add your variant of your _servlet-api.jar_ for your tomcat (see servlet-api.jar in [_.classpath_](.classpath))